Trial of George Zimmerman: Prosecution's argument

 State Attorney Bernie de la Rionda opened his closing argument on Friday, July 12 by telling the jurors that "a teenager is dead through no fault of his own" because Zimmerman had made assumptions about Martin and acted on them.
 Rionda stated to the jury that Zimmerman profiled Martin as a criminal and assumed certain things, that Martin was up to no good, and that's what led to Martin's death.
-De la Rionda argued that Zimmerman took the law into his own hands, accusing Zimmerman of following Trayvon Martin because Zimmerman wanted to be a policeman and take down someone whom he "profiled" as a criminal.
+De la Rionda argued that Zimmerman took the law into his own hands, accusing Zimmerman of following Martin because Zimmerman wanted to be a policeman and take down someone whom he "profiled" as a criminal.
 The prosecutor also focused in on inconsistencies in Zimmerman's statements, calling the defendant a "liar".

 Defense's argument

 Mark O'Mara began his closing arguments by asking the jurors to use common sense when considering the evidence in the confrontation between Zimmerman and Martin.
 O'Mara argued to the jury to not "fill in the gaps" or to "connect the dots", but to stick to the facts while considering their verdict.
 O'Mara told the jury that you can't help but have a first impression and "what you have to do is be vigilant, diligent when deciding this case."
 O'Mara said that Zimmerman is "not guilty of anything but protecting his own life".
 O'Mara also showed a chunk of concrete to the jury, telling them that Martin was not an unarmed teenager when he allegedly hit Zimmerman's head against the sidewalk.
 Mark O'Mara asked the jury how many "coulda beens" and "what ifs" have you heard from the state in this case.
-O'Mara also told the jury to not give anybody "the benefit of the doubt except for George Zimmerman."
+O'Mara also told the jury to not give anybody "the benefit of the doubt except for George Zimmerman".